Social Science Building

 Political science majors who study abroad and satisfy specified requirements may add the Global Concentration in Political Science.
 The Global Concentration in Political Science capitalizes on students’ study abroad experience, language skills, and UC San Diego’s global content courses.
 Increasingly, employers highly value global and international experiences and having the global concentration would allow you to showcase global competency within your political science major.
 This is a transcripted concentration, meaning it will reflect on your transcript, but not on your final diploma.

 Interested students should see an adviser in the department for additional information.

-For students entering UC San Diego winter 1998 or later the following guidelines for a political science minor will apply: seven political science courses, not including Political Science 5(D), 27, 28, 40, 197SD, and 197I—with a minimum of five upper division.
-Continuing students may follow the guidelines for a minor of a total of six political science courses, with a minimum of three upper division.
+For students entering UC San Diego in winter 1998 or later, the following guidelines for a political science minor will apply: seven political science courses, not including POLI 5D, 27, 28, 40, 197SD, and 197I—with a minimum of five upper-division courses.
+Continuing students may follow the guidelines for a minor of a total of six political science courses, with a minimum of three upper-division courses.
 All courses taken for a political science minor must be taken for a letter grade.

-Unique research opportunities for undergraduates in our department include the Local Internship Research Program, Research Apprenticeship Program, Senior Honors Program, Study Abroad, and the UC in Washington, DC, internship program.
+Unique research opportunities for undergraduates in our department include the Local Internship Research Program, Research Apprenticeship Program, Senior Honors Program, Study Abroad, UCDC internship program, and the UC Center in Sacramento internship program.
 Please see an adviser in the department for more information about each program.